 Once you have received a pre-certification number from the FAA, we will contact you and ask you to provide the following:

-Note; If making a simultaneous application for an EASA Part 145 approval, the relevant submission should be made at the same time.
+Note: If making a simultaneous application for a Part 145 approval, the relevant submission should be made at the same time.

 Note: Applicants can also apply for a joint FAA & TCCA Approval

 Read all @UK_CAA

 UK Civil Aviation Authority confirms regulatory approval for JetBlue

 19 April, 2021